A fibration theorem for collapsing sequences of Alexandrov spaces: Abstract

 \section{Abstract}

-Let a sequence $M_j$ of Alexandrov spaces collapse to a space $X$ with only weak singularities.
-T. Yamaguchi constructed a map $f_j:M_j\to X$ for large $j$ called an almost Lipschitz submersion.
-We prove that if $M_j$ has a uniform positive lower bound for the volumes of spaces of directions, which is sufficiently larger than the weakness of singularities of $X$, then $f_j$ is a locally trivial fibration.
+Suppose a sequence $M_j$ of Alexandrov spaces collapses to a space $X$ with only weak singularities.
+Yamaguchi constructed a map $f_j:M_j\to X$ called an almost Lipschitz submersion for large $j$.
+We prove that if $M_j$ has a uniform positive lower bound for the volumes of spaces of directions, which is sufficiently large compared to the weakness of singularities of $X$, then $f_j$ is a locally trivial fibration.
 Moreover, we show some properties on the intrinsic metric and the volume of the fibers of $f_j$.